eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### How To Rent NET

-For details on how to rent NET resources refer to the how to the [Account Power Up](#account-power-up) section.
+For details on how to rent NET resources refer to the [Account Power Up](#account-power-up) section.

 ## Resource Cost Estimation

-As a developer if you want to estimate how much CPU and NET a transaction requires execution, you can employ one of the following methods:
+As a developer if you want to estimate how much CPU and NET a transaction requires for execution, you can employ one of the following methods:

 * Use the `--dry-run` option for the `dune -- cleos push transaction` command.
 * Use any tool that can pack a transaction and send it to the blockchain and specify the `--dry-run` option.